Cheapest Project Management Tools 2026: 8 Budget-Friendly Options Compared

 - Reporting is minimal

 Bottom line: Basecamp's $299 flat-rate plan is unbeatable value if your team has 20 or more users.
-For smaller teams paying per user, it's one of the pricier options on this list.
+For smaller teams paying per user, it's one of the pricier options.
 The trade-off is radical simplicity.

 Detailed Feature Comparison